-Combined Cycle Maintenance Adder - The dollars per unit of fuel (or heat) as derived from actual maintenance expenses or FERC Accounts 512, 513, and 553.
-If submitting as a simple cycle CT, use actual maintenance expenses or total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH).
-Market Sellers that use FERC accounts must remove straight time labor expenses from the accounts as those costs are typically recovered in the capacity market.
-Alternatively a Market Seller can use the latest EIA published new build VOM value for natural gas combined cycles.
+Combined Cycle Maintenance Adder - The dollars per unit of fuel (or heat) as derived from FERC Accounts 512, 513, and 553.
+If submitting as a simple cycle CT, use total dollars from FERC Account 553 divided by Equivalent Service Hours (ESH).